FraLaz1971/cnumerics/README.md

+# cnumerics
-# cnumerics: simple examples on numerical operations in c language
+### simple examples on numerical operations in c language
 by Francesco Lazzarotto fralaz1971@gmail.com
 ## How to run the examples
 The simpler way is to use a shell terminal and gcc compiler in a unix-like